This is my prized collection of fast easy meals for busy days & lives.

 Great food to set out for your Parisian Picnic:

 - Homemade flatbread (Premium) – This flat bread is the perfect accompany for a picnic.
 It is wonderful alone, wrapped up as a sandwich, dipped in hummus, smothered in cheese, spreads or oils.
-This is possibly the best bread on the blog.
 Since this is a fast and furious dinner I won’t be making any fresh bread – but I always make extra flat bread & freeze it so I have some on hand.

 - fruits – grapes, berries, pears, apple slices, any fruit you have.